TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 These cannot be done using the current hash-based approach.
 ### Adding Explicit TState-to-TProperties Name Mapping
 Currently, if `TGrainState` does not inherit from `TProperties`, Indexing maps them by assuming the same property names.
 We could add an explicit mapping, either by attributes on `TState` and/or `TProperties`, by passing a Dictionary to IIndexWriter.Write(), or by some other scheme.
+### Unique Indexes Partitioned Per-Silo
+As stated above, Unique Indexes partitioned per Silo (physically) would require fan-out operations to all silos to ensure that the indexed property value is unique.
+It is not clear how useful this would be.